| The Cosmetic Significance of Follicular

 of density, especially in the central area were grafts

+are less scrutinized.
 Mini grafting in the central area using 3-5 hair grafts

 "cut to size" offers the practitioner and